dwoodjr/drexel-courses/GMAP 395/Introduction/GMAP 395 - WK 1 - Slides.md

 - Light Research:
   - Look up the game’s development process or tools used by its studio.
   - Example tools for research:
-    - *The Legend of Zelda: Breath of the Wild* (Havok Physics, procedural systems)
+    - *The Legend of Zelda: Breath of the Wild* (physics puzzles, procedural systems)
     - *No Man’s Sky* (Procedural world-building)
     - *Celeste* (Iteration for accessibility and challenge balance)